Article written by James Crawshaw, Tillmann Lang and Prof. Dr. Falko Paetzold.

 One reason for this is the prevalence of funds and passive investing.
 Active and passive funds are very popular because of their ease of use and—sometimes—low cost.
 Investors can simply ‘buy in’ to the fund and let investment managers take care of their money.

-This concept is very popular, as evidenced by the fact that the number of mutual funds has doubled between 2007 and 2020⁵.
-The number of new ETFs is increasing even more – between 2003 and 2020 globally it has grown by a factor of more than 2,700%⁶.
+This concept is very popular, as evidenced by the fact that the number of mutual funds doubled between 2007 and 2020⁵.
+The number of new ETFs is increasing even more – between 2003 and 2020 it has grown by a factor of more than 2,700%⁶ on a global scale.

-And here is the problem: people who invest in funds delegate their voting rights to the fund managers.
+And here’s the problem: People who invest in funds delegate their voting rights to the fund managers.